tuongtranngoc/CRNN-Text-Recognition/src/exports/TorchScript_export.md

   return torch.sigmoid(_0)
 ```

-Things we see: TorchScript does not record operation `if-else` (control flow) in `.code` output.
-TorchScript provides a script complier,
-which does direct analysis this problem with `torch.jit.scipt`:
+The TorchScript compiler doesn't directly record control flow statements like `if-else` in its `.code` output.
+However, it offers a script compiler, `torch.jit.script`, that specifically addresses this issue by directly analyzing and handling control flow structures

 ```python
 traced_ic = torch.jit.script(ic)